Chapter 4 Reproducibility

 We register all randomized trials on clinicaltrials.gov, and in some cases register observational studies as well.

-4.4 Write and register pre-analysis plans
+4.4 Write pre-analysis plans

 1. Brief background on the study (a condensed version of the introduction section of the paper)